Joshlim288/Winforms-Calendar/README.md

+Fork modified for use with a specific project

 # A Winforms-Calendar control (System.Windows.Forms.Calendar)

 A calendar UI control for WinForms that can handle appointments, all-day events, and multiple day view support.